zhukovka/rich-content/docs/rich-content-preview.md

 The `ContentStateMetadata.maps` exposes the data extracted from `google-map` entities.
 The map data structure is similar to `mapSettings` object structure (found in the map entity data).

+#### ContentStateMetadata.links

+The `ContentStateMetadata.links` exposes the data extracted from `link` entities.
+The data contains the link url.

 ### ContentStateBuilder

 The `ContentStateBuilder` exposes API for ContentState generation, based on the Builder design pattern.